LouisBrunner/dnd-multi-backend/packages/react-dnd-multi-backend/README.md

 It enables your application to use different DnD backends depending on the situation.
 You can either generate your own backend pipeline or use the default one (`HTML5toTouch`).

-[HTML5toTouch](src/lib/HTML5toTouch.js) starts by using the [React DnD HTML5 Backend](https://github.com/gaearon/react-dnd-html5-backend), but switches to the [React DnD Touch Backend](https://github.com/yahoo/react-dnd-touch-backend) if a touch event is triggered.
+[HTML5toTouch](src/HTML5toTouch.js) starts by using the [React DnD HTML5 Backend](https://github.com/gaearon/react-dnd-html5-backend), but switches to the [React DnD Touch Backend](https://github.com/yahoo/react-dnd-touch-backend) if a touch event is triggered.
 You application can smoothly use the nice HTML5 compatible backend and fallback on the Touch one on mobile devices!

 Moreover, because some backends don't support preview, a `Preview` component has been added to make it easier to mock the Drag'n'Drop "ghost".

-See [Migrating from 2.x.x](#migrating-from-2xx) for instructions if you are coming from `react-dnd-multi-backend@2.x.x`.
+See the [migration section](#migrating) for instructions when switching from `react-dnd-multi-backend@2.x.x` or `react-dnd-multi-backend@3.1.2`.

 ## Installation